 When Repair Is Best

-Oftentimes, furnace problems can be easily sourced and repaired by a NATE-certified, HVAC professional.
+Oftentimes, furnace problems can be easily sourced and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., under ten years — odds are highly likely that any issues it exhibits can be solved through repair.
 On top of that, if your furnace is still heating your Hillsborough area home efficiently (your HVAC professional can help you verify this), then it is still probable that you will repair it.
 Commonly, as long as you are not seeing a continuous increase in your heating bills with regular usage and your home is not having issues with uneven heating, your furnace is deemed operationally sound.
 A good general rule of thumb about furnace repairs is that as long as the repairs you need are less than one-third of the investment of a new heating system and your furnace is in the first half of its anticipated lifetime, repair is likely your best choice.
 Remember that even if you are experiencing a reduction in heating efficiency, there are other avenues you can explore before considering replacing your furnace.
 Talk to your HVAC professional about upgrading your thermostat or checking the integrity of your Hillsborough home’s ductwork to see if he thinks these solutions could advance the efficiency of your furnace.
 Talk to Fras-Air/General Service Experts about scheduling regular furnace maintenance, which will ensure your furnace is in top condition and help you minimize further repairs or drops in efficiency.

 When Replacement Is Best